learn-co-curriculum/dsc-linalg-vector-matrices-numpy-lab/README.md

 ## 5. Turn the above routine into a function
 * Create two $(4 \times 4)$ zero valued matrices and fill with random data using the function
-* Add the matrices together in numpy
+* Add the matrices together in Numpy
 * Show the results